GiulioSP/OpenTronsSimulation/README.md

 |**4.** Magdeck 2 with 96 well plate containing analyte | **5.** 96 Tip Rack 20 µL | **6.** 96 Tip Rack 20 µL |
 | **1.** Magdeck 1 with reservoir | **2.** 96 Tip Rack 300 µL | **3.** 96 Tip Rack 20 µL |

-Left pipette is a p300 multi
+Left pipette is a p300 multi.

-Right pipette is a p20 single
+Right pipette is a p20 single.

+The analyte in the 96 well plate has varying amounts.
+In this simulation this was done as a linear gradient.

 The reservoir on slot 4 be pre-filled as follows:
 - Beads in column 1